How to Digitalize a Tourist Destination

 More Data, More Insights, Better Decisions

 The Danish tourism authorities realized the “Digital Destination” project together with a team from NTT DATA Business Solutions and researchers from Copenhagen Business School and Aalborg University.
 Our main goals: Analyzing and forecasting flows of people, holidaymakers’ buying habits, water and energy consumption, traffic flows, weather information, and data from the web.
 Taken together, the solution delivers real-time insights into connections that would otherwise be invisible.

 The digital measurement began in April 2020 – a little later than planned due to COVID-19.
 Our main task was to aggregate all data and integrate it on our cloud platform so that we could analyze it.
 Five experts in the core team largely utilized existing devices and sensors like cameras used by the municipality to monitor streets remotely.
 All images were evaluated on our AI platform to record pedestrians, vehicles and their routes taken.
 We have also gathered information from garbage cans, flow meters, parking lots, sanitary facilities, and at the point of sale – such as revenue and the cardholder’s origin.

 From Beach to Cloud to SAP

 This data is uploaded to the Azure cloud in line with data protection regulations before being transferred to an SAP system.
 Here it is supplemented by mobile network, weather and statistical information – and a large number of Instagram posts with hashtags relating to Rømø.
-AI records the objects in the images and the core message of all posts, mainly watersports, family, horses, the night sky and festivals.
+Our AI records the objects in the images and the core message of all posts, mainly watersports, family, horses, the night sky and festivals.
 Thumbs up!

 AI Forecasts Demand Patterns